parkerbowling/django-app/README.md

     - add types of charts to choose from (bar, line graph, pie chart)
     - week versus week comparison?
     - Year over Year comparison (eventually)
+    - Add a credit card percentage calculator -> based on what cashback you get for each card, calculate the average percent return over all expenses

 #### Feature Wishlist

 - Expense Tracker
     1. OCR for receipts instead of manually entering it
     2. Add a budget feature that gives goals on what you want to spend that month
+    3. Wrap the database around an A.I.
+(LLM) that can compute any data viz you ask it for

 - Receipes Database
     1. Select a recipe (or many) and compile a grocery list from those recipe(s) selected